-A generic complexity measure that has outperformed many of the aforementioned measures of conscious level is Lempel-Ziv complexity (LZc) (Bai et al., 2015; Frohlich et al., 2021; Schartner et al., 2017b; Zhang et al., 2001).
+A generic complexity measure that has outperformed many of the aforementioned measures of conscious level is Lempel-Ziv complexity (LZc) (Bai et al., 2015; Frohlich et al., 2021; Schartner et al., 2015; Schartner et al., 2017b; Zhang et al., 2001).
 In general, LZc quantifies how redundant or compressible any binary sequence is by estimating the rate at which distinct substrings are encountered upon scanning the sequence (Lempel & Ziv, 1976; Ziv & Lempel, 1977).
-LZc can be applied to electroencephalography (EEG) signals2 recorded in a passive manner ("spontaneously") or an active manner ("perturbational").
+Specifically, the algorithm: 1) scans the sequence from left to right; 2) finds the shortest substring that hasn't yet been encountered; 3) adds this substring to a dictionary of previously encountered substrings; 4) advances the sequence just beyond the last substring; and 5) repeats the previous steps until the end of the sequence is reached.
+The value of LZc corresponds to the total number of substrings added to the dictionary.
+LZc can be applied to electroencephalography (EEG) signals recorded in a passive manner ("spontaneously") or an active manner ("perturbational").
+LZc was first applied to EEG signals to study epilepsy by Radhakrishnan & Gangadhar (1998), and then to study depth of anesthesia by Zhang et al. (2001).
 Spontaneous LZc3 can be understood to be estimating the repertoire of brain states via temporal differentiation, but without explicitly estimating the integration dimension of the signal (Sarasso et al., 2021; Schartner et al., 2015).

 Spontaneous approaches may be more limited than perturbational approaches for estimating differentiation, because they only capture brain states that happen to be cycled through during the observational periods rather than states that could be cycled through if the brain were to be perturbed accordingly (Sarasso et al., 2021; Massimini et al., 2009).
-Furthermore, to the extent that spontaneous approaches reflect some degree of integration, they likely overestimate it due to not accounting for spurious correlations (Sarasso et al., 2021; Massimini et al., 2009; Ort et al., 2023).4 Although spontaneous LZc has been shown to track the depth of anesthesia, there is evidence of a potential dissociation between LZc and consciousness in rats (Frohlich et al., 2021; Pal et al., 2020).
+Furthermore, to the extent that spontaneous approaches reflect some degree of integration, they likely overestimate it due to not accounting for spurious correlations (Sarasso et al., 2021; Massimini et al., 2009; Ort et al., 2023).
+Perturbational approaches may more accurately estimate integration by accounting for spurious correlations similarly to frameworks that employ interventions for understanding causation (Holland, 1986; Pearl & Verma, 1995).
+Although spontaneous LZc has been shown to track the depth of anesthesia, there is evidence of a potential dissociation between LZc and consciousness in rats (Frohlich et al., 2021; Pal et al., 2020).